Skip to main content

 kubectl get pods -n monitoring | grep kube-prometheus-stack

-kubectl describe pod {pod-name} -n monitoring | grep helm.sh/chart=kube-prometheus-stack
+kubectl get pod {pod-name} -o yaml -n monitoring | grep -E "app.kubernetes.io/version|chart"

 kubectl get hr -n monitoring

-Review pods for any new errors: kubectl logs {pod-name} -n monitoring -f
+kubectl logs {pod-name} -n monitoring

 The example commands below are for both CFT/SDS using prometheus: